 Here in British Columbia and around the world, most of the land is far from flat, and you don’t have to travel at length to see countless homes seemingly floating on mountainsides.
 Even so, you may be feeling wary when considering whether to build your home on a slope or not.
 To help you with your decision, we’ve laid out the pros and cons of building on a slope, what to look for, what to avoid and the alternatives available to you.

 - Maximized Natural Light – Building on a slope allows you to economically increase your home’s square footage with a walkout level, thus allowing for more daylight throughout, as opposed to the typical darkness of a basement.
-Additionally, log homes built on a slope can be done so in such a way that they are better able to capture sunlight in general.If you plan on having multiple levels in your home, make sure to check with the local building codes and height restrictions in your area to ensure that your home meets all regulations.
+Additionally, homes built on a slope can be done so in such a way that they are better able to capture sunlight in general.If you plan on having multiple levels in your home, make sure to check with the local building codes and height restrictions in your area to ensure that your home meets all regulations.

-- Less Excavation – Typically, a log home built on a slope will require less excavation as it is built into the land; especially on slopes with a gentle grade of less than 10%.
+- Less Excavation – Typically, a home built on a slope will require less excavation as it is built into the land; especially on slopes with a gentle grade of less than 10%.
 Working with a professional designer can help ensure that your home utilizes the natural landscape while at the same time maximizing the view and key design details of your home.

 - Co-Existence – Building into a slope offers numerous opportunities to co-exist with the environment.
 Building close enough into a hill can provide easy roof access to build a roof-top garden, effectively replacing the footprint taken up by the house.
 Terraced strips of vegetation can be placed throughout the site to pay homage to the original lay of the land.

 - Added Time – Any additional excavation (i.e. to deal with water flow issues and general foundation development) will add time to your home’s construction as opposed to that of one built on flat land.
 This can include extra grading, building stem walls or retaining walls, and mitigating drainage issues.